open-telemetry/opentelemetry-sqlcommenter/docs/python/psycopg2/_index.md

 ```

 ## With flask
-When coupled with the web framework [flask](http://flask.pocoo.org), we still provide middleware to correlate
-your web applications with your SQL statements from psycopg2.
-Please see this end-to-end guide below:
+When coupled with the web framework [flask](http://flask.pocoo.org), we still provide middleware to correlate your web applications with your SQL statements from psycopg2.
+Please see this end-to-end guide below:<br>
 [![](/docs/images/flask-logo.png)](/docs/python/flask/_index.md##with-psycopg2)

 ## References